getomni-ai/zerox/README.md

 ## Supported File Types

 We use a combination of `libreoffice` and `graphicsmagick` to do document => image conversion.
-For non-image / non-pdf files, we use libreoffice to convert that file to a pdf, and then to an image.
+For non-image / non-PDF files, we use libreoffice to convert that file to a PDF, and then to an image.

 ```js
 [